Noaaan/MythicMetals/PATCHNOTES.md

 For addon developers there have been major changes in the codebase.
 The main change is that everything related to the mod is now bundled in a `Material`, which holds all blocks, tools, and armor associated with it.
-If you need to iterate through them, say to add your own custom items, then I recommend checking out the maps in `MaterialHelper`.
+If you need to iterate through them, say to add your own custom items, then I recommend check out the `MaterialRegistrationCallback` or the maps in `MaterialHelper`.

 ### Upcoming config update